Nisarg236/move_base_flex/README.md

 * Concurrency: Parallel planning, recovering, controlling by selecting different concurrency slots when defining the action goal.
 Only different plugins instances can run in parallel.

 Please see also the [Move Base Flex Documentation and Tutorials](https://wiki.ros.org/move_base_flex) in the ROS wiki.
 And [this repository](https://github.com/Rayman/turtlebot3_mbf) contains a working minimal configuration for a turtlebot 3.

+## Announcements & News
+### 16.10.2024 First ROS2 Version of Move Base Flex
+The first working ROS2 version of Move Base Flex has been published.
+It targets the ROS2 distro `humble` and includes most components you know from ROS1:
+- mbf_abstract_core & mbf_abstract_nav
+- mbf_simple_core & mbf_simple_nav (for navigation components that need no map representation)
+- mbf_utility
+- mbf_msgs

+The ROS2 version comes with an additional package that helps with integration tests:
+- mbf_test_utility (only a test dependency)

+These two packages not migrated:
+- mbf_costmap_core & mbf_costmap_nav (for navigation components that utilize a 2D costmap).
+Nav2, which hosts the 2D costmap equivalent to the one from ROS1, and ROS1's move_base are quite different, so interfaces do not easily fit anymore.
+This makes migration hard.
+PRs are welcome for this.
+However, we might integrate another 2D grid map planning module soon.

+Note that [mesh_navigation](https://github.com/naturerobots/mesh_navigation) is also available for ROS2, now.
+It provides navigation components that utilize 3D mesh maps.

 ## Concepts & Architecture